satiex/splunk_synology_TA/README.md

 Please file bug reports to our [GitHub issue tracker](https://github.com/satiex/splunk_synology_TA/issues) and they will be addressed as soon as possible.

 ## TODO
 - Synology DSM has a lot of featuers and functionality.
 I have not yet explored which actions or events generate a log.
-If you would like to contribute, please test as much of the different features of your Synology DSM and work on the log extractions for each event.
+If you would like to contribute, please test as much of the different features of your Synology DSM and work on the field extractions for each event.
 - I'm currently attempting to get file sizes into a consistant format (Bytes).
 I've started a post in the Splunk Community forums here: https://community.splunk.com/t5/Splunk-Search/Converting-variable-File-Size-Units-with-dot-points-to-bytes/m-p/567504
+- The regular expressions for much of the field extractions needs tightening up.